ntutangyun/Documentation/docs/map-annotation.md

 [![](images/annotation-self_reverse_lane-mapIntersection.png)](images/full_size_images/annotation-self_reverse_lane-mapIntersection.png)

 - Add MapIntersection game object under Intersections.
 MapIntersection has several pair of lanes.
-- Annotate lane given name to MapLane1\_forward move it under MapIntersection.
+- Annotate lane given name to MapLane\_forward move it under MapIntersection.
     - Use curve connect menu with way point count, 5.
-- Duplicate the MapLane1\_forward and rename it to MapLane1_reverse.
+- Duplicate the MapLane\_forward and rename it to MapLane1_reverse.
 - Choose MapLane\_reverse and click Reverse Lane.
     - Reverse Lane will have way points in reverse order and make tweak to each way point.
     - Routing module doesn't work right when forward and reverse lane have same way point coordinates.
-- Choose both lanes (MapLane1\_forward, MapLane1\_reverse) and change properties like the following:
+- Choose both lanes (MapLane\_forward, MapLane\_reverse) and change properties like the following:
     - Is Self Reverse Lane: True
     - Left Bound Type: DOTTED\_WHITE
     - Right Bound Type: DOTTED\_WHITE